peterhinch/micropython-vs1053/SYNCHRONOUS.md

 filesystem:
  * `vs1053_syn.py` The driver
  * `sdcard.py` SD card driver.
 See below.
-Optional test scripts:
+Optional test scripts (these differ in pin numbering):
  * `pbaudio_syn.py` For Pyboards.
  * `esp8266_audio.py` For ESP8266.
+ * `esp32_audio.py` ESP32.

 The test script will need to be adapted to reflect your MP3 files.
 It assumes files stored on an SD card in the board's socket.
-They can be adapted for files stored elsewhere.
-This has been tested with MP3's on the Pyboard SD card.
+Adapt scripts for files stored elsewhere - this has been tested with MP3's on the Pyboard SD card.

 The SD card driver is provided because the official version currently has [a bug](https://github.com/micropython/micropython/pull/6007).